ksandom/colouredWeb/README.md

 # Timeline

  * First attempt to make the sites I use frequently useable.
-Using my colours. - In progress
+Using my colours. - Done
  * Create github project. - Done
- * Template the CSS file so that other peoples' colours can be used.
+ * Template the CSS file so that other peoples' colours can be used. - Done
+ * Generate common colours.
  * Start accepting user contributions to the template.
  * Create code that can be used on the funnyhacks.com website to allow people to generate their own CSS files simply and easily.
  * Create service that hooks into KDE desktop to dynamically update the CSS file as the colour scheme is changed.
 (This is a personal itch that I want to scratch, but I don't expect it to be useful to many people.)